 Electronic materials for checkout including e-books , e-audiobooks, e-magazines, e-readers, Chromebooks (in-library use only).

 History of the Roseville Public Library

 The Roseville Public library was signed into existence by the City of Roseville’s Board of Trustee (City Council), William Sawtell, on the 16th of January 1911 under city ordinance number 37.
-In 1912, with the assistance of the renown philanthropist Andrew Carnegie, the Roseville Public Library opened its doors to citizens of the region, assisting them in their reading and information needs.
-Located at 557 Lincoln Street the Carnegie building still stands and serves as a museum for Roseville's cultural heritage.
+In 1912, with the assistance of the renowned philanthropist Andrew Carnegie, the Roseville Public Library opened its doors to citizens of the region, assisting them in their reading and information needs.
+Located at 557 Lincoln Street, the Carnegie building still stands and serves as a museum for Roseville's cultural heritage.